-Leonidas pralines are still made from the best cocoa, while the fillings are made from choice ingredients such as fresh butter, fresh cream, Turkish hazelnuts, Morello cherries, Italian almonds, Grenoble walnuts, and Valencia oranges.
+Leonidas pralines are still made of the best cocoa while the fillings are made of choice ingredients such as fresh butter, fresh cream, Turkish hazelnuts, Morello cherries, Italian almonds, Grenoble walnuts, and Valencia oranges.

 The company opened another factory in Anderlecht, Belgium, upon the arrival of the new millennium to meet growing international demand, as the US and countries in Asia have completely embraced Leonidas pralines.

 The largest store under the name Leonidas is on Rue au Beurre in Brussels.
 The Leonidas brand now has 350 stores in Belgium and over 1,200 in fifty countries around the world, assuring that the spreading of this delectable bit of happiness has indeed been as successful as Kestekides had hoped it would be.